mintere/mega-cache-node/README.md

 ### MemCacheLRUBinning

-An in-memory cache designed to mimick LRU but with O(1) reads and writes.
+An in-memory cache designed to somewhat mimick a least-recently used strategy but with O(1) reads and writes.

 The first priority of this cache method is to ensure memory usage stays below a configurable maximum.